 A couple of decades after the establishment of the “rule,” an 1870 invention called the typewriter became ubiquitous in the American workplace.
 He asserts that the technical limitations of the now-obsolete manual typewriter caused the two-space camp to gain momentum during the mid-twentieth century, saying that “To accommodate that machine’s shortcomings, everyone began to type wrong [sic].”

 Manjoo comments that the manual typewriter used “monospaced” type, meaning that all characters occupied a standardized width.
-So, an “I” was as wide as an “M,” and so on.
+Thus, an “I” was as wide as an “M,” and so on.
 Later technologies were able to employ the same kinds of proportional typeface that were used in printing presses.

 His point is that the two-space practice exists solely because the monospaced type used in the manual typewriter made it necessary.
 However, by his own admission, the one-space “rule” wasn’t adopted by typesetters until the early twentieth century: Several decades after the invention of the typewriter, and centuries after the invention of typesetting itself.